MarkMcKinney/DIY-Password-Manager/README.md

 - **Make it look sexy**: Taking a look at adding this: https://github.com/willmcgugan/rich
 - ~~**Keep command input lowercased**~~
 - **Use Argon2 for hashing**: Uses Scrypt right now.
+- **Create timeout function for password entry**

 ## Shoutouts
-Thank you @aarana14 for doing some major cleanup and formatting of the main code.
+- @aarana14 for doing some major cleanup and formatting of the main code.
 Much simpler to add future features and debug now!
+- @Kleysley for creating Change Master Password function.
 - @deep-bhatt
 - @maxdunbar
 - @gileadecastro

 ## Disclaimer
 This was built for educational purposes.
-This should not be used as your password manager.
-This software is provided as is and I do not take any responsibility for any damage or loss done with or by it.
+This Password Manager is used at your own risk.
+This software is provided as is and I (including any contributors) do not take any responsibility for any damage or loss done with or by it.